nj home my new jersey nj people nj business nj government departments

 Lead-paint Abatement Project Inspections

 The routine inspections of ongoing lead-paint abatement projects are conducted by the New Jersey Department of Community Affairs Lead, as well as the Asbestos Program, Consumer and Environmental Health Services of the New Jersey Department of Health and Senior Services (DHSS).
-The DHSS can be reached at 609-588-3120 for further assistance.
-The DHSS can also answer questions regarding effects of exposure to lead on health by calling 609-631-6749.
+The DHSS can be reached at 609-826-4923 for further assistance.

 Residential Lead-Based Paint Hazard Reduction Act